OctoPrint/OctoPrint/docs/api/printerprofiles.rst

 .. http:get:: /api/printerprofiles

-   Retrieves a list of all configured printer profiles.
+   Retrieves an object representing all configured printer profiles.

-   Returns a :http:statuscode:`200` with a list of :ref:`profiles <sec-api-printerprofiles-datamodel-profile>`.
+   Returns a :http:statuscode:`200` with a :ref:`profile list <sec-api-printerprofiles-datamodel-profilelist>`.

    Requires the ``CONNECTION`` permission.